A special format of Newspaper Comics

 altogether.
 This is sometimes done because not all newspapers that carry the weekday strip carry its Sunday counterpart.
 It is also sometimes done because the artist produces the weekday and Sunday strips on separate schedules (since the Sunday ones need more lead time to set up for printing).
 More often, though, they simply continue the story being told in the weekday strips, or lack thereof.

 Newspaper Sunday strips use a version of Edited for Syndication

 .
-The top row of a strip may be discarded by papers that want to fit more strips onto a page, and therefore has to contain a literal throwaway gag which is usually unrelated to the rest of the strip, or at least the rest of the strip still makes sense if it's removed.
-The panels are also expected to fit into certain formats so they could be rearranged to accommodate different newspapers' layouts and/or take up even less space still.
+The top row and first subsequent panel of a strip may be discarded by papers that want to fit more strips onto a page, and therefore has to contain a literal throwaway gag which is usually unrelated to the rest of the strip, or at least the rest of the strip still makes sense if it's removed.
+The panels are also expected to fit into certain formats so newspapers could rearrange them to form two rows (with or without the throwaway panels), three rows or four rows of equal breadth.
 Bill Watterson of Calvin and Hobbes

 protested against this practice and demanded (and won) the right to produce a Sunday strip with a fixed layout and no throwaway panels, but this was still an exception to the rule; it helped Watterson's case that he was, even by that point, looked upon by many as the benchmark for pushing the bounds of what a newspaper comic strip was capable of.

 Sunday strips are published a day early in Canada due to blue laws in the past that prohibited the publication of Sunday newspapers in most provinces, making the Saturday paper the biggest edition of the week.
 (These laws were mainly repealed after World War II, but most newspapers still publish the comics on Saturdays - and yes, they are known as "Saturday strips".)
 Back when newspaper comics were Serious Business